LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 ## Post detail

-In this screen you will will be able to see it in its context (with ancestors until the root post and all descendants).
+In this screen you will be able to see it in its context (with ancestors until the root post and all descendants).

 Moreover you can the list of users who re-shared it or added it to their favorites.